learn-co-students/javascript-this-code-along-v-000/README.md

 Here, `this` refers to the instance of `Sandwich` that we constructed.
 We didn't add the `name` property to our constructor function, so `this` blt doesn't have a `name`, so the `serve` function doesn't have anything to fill in there.

-There's a couple of ways we could solve this problem.
+There are a couple of ways we could solve this problem.
 We could add a `name` to the constructor function, but then we'd have to change the code for every sandwich we've created to add that new argument.
 In a bigger system, that might introduce bugs in code we don't know about.

 Instead, we can take advantage of JavaScript and add a `name` property to just our `blt` and try calling the function again.